nodejs/community-committee/governance/README.md

 ## Contributors

 An individual begins contributing as a "Contributor".
-A contributor is any individual participating in working groups or initiatives of the Community Committee by:
+A contributor is an individual participating in working groups or initiatives of the Community Committee by:

 * commenting on an issue or pull request, OR